Illustrations by Noam Weiner

 Australian barbecues are more than just a meal: they are a statement of purpose and a way of life.
 Many things can be thrown on the barbie: prawns, snags (sausages), steaks, hamburgers, kebabs, veggie skewers, fish, etc. Tofu is acceptable, although many Australians regard vegetarians with slight bemusement.

 Beverages include as many tinnies or stubbies as you like, plus champers (champagne) and of course Cab-Sav (cabernet sauvignon).
-We’re a cultured lot.
+We’re a very cultured lot.

 “Saw Tommo down the pub this arvo, he must’ve been chucking a sickie” (pretending to be ill to skip work).